 Deirdre K. Mulligan is an Assistant Professor at the UC Berkeley School of Information.
 She was previously the Director of the Samuelson Law, Technology & Public Policy Clinic and a Clinical Professor of Law at Berkeley Law.
 Before coming to UC Berkeley, she was staff counsel at the Center for Democracy & Technology in Washington.

-Pamela Samuelson is the Richard M. Sherman ‘74 Distinguished Professor of Law and a Professor of Information Management at the University of California at Berkeley.
+Pamela Samuelson is the Richard M. Sherman ‘74 Distinguished Professor of Law and a Professor of Information Management at UC Berkeley.
 She is also a Director of the Berkeley Center for Law & Technology.
 She has written and spoken extensively on the challenges that digital technologies pose for existing legal regimes, particularly intellectual property law, and more recently has become interested in legal regulation of digital networked environments.
+Follow her at @PamuelaSamuelson.

-Paul Schwartz is the Jefferson E. Peyser Professor of Law at the University of California at Berkeley School of Law (Boalt Hall).
+Paul Schwartz is the Jefferson E. Peyser Professor of Law at the UC Berkeley School of Law.
 He is a leading international expert on information privacy and information law.
 His scholarship focuses on how the law has sought to regulate and otherwise shape information technology—as well as the impact of information technology on law and democracy.
+Follow him at @paulmschwartz.